ioanachelu/MAS/README.md

     $ python run.py --test=test0

+To run with random exploration, i.e. if I know all the cells in the perimeter - choose randomly from the known cells.
+I haven't explored all the cells from the perimeter - choose randomly one cell from the perimeter to explore next.

+    $ python run.py --random_exploration=True

+To run with heuristic exploration, i.e. assign more probability to states that are unreserved than those already reserved by others.

+    $ python run.py --random_exploration=False

 A tkinter window will be displayed in which the play button should be pressed for running the test.

 ## Display options